dapr/docs/howto/trigger-app-with-input-binding/Readme.md

 # Create an event-driven app using Input Bindings

-Using bindings, you can author an app that gets triggered with incoming events from different event sources.
+Using bindings, you can author an app that gets triggered with incoming events from different event sources which can be anything: a queue, messaging pipeline, cloud-service, filesystem etc.

 This is ideal for event-driven processing, data pipeplines or just generally reacting to events and doing further processing.